BlueGeek3/pattichis-project/README.md

 ### From backend/src:

-Assuming xampp is under C drive otherwise change the path of the following command:
+Assuming xampp is running and it is under C drive otherwise change the path of the following command:
 "C:\xampp\php\php.exe" -S 0.0.0.0:8080

 ### From backend/:

-npm run dev
+- npm run dev
-uvicorn app.main:app --reload --host 127.0.0.1 --port 8000
+- uvicorn app.main:app --reload --host 127.0.0.1 --port 8000

 ### From mobile/: